Crawford Lake: History

 Using pollen analysis of the lake, reconstruction of the history of the area over several hundred years was possible.
 The analysis revealed the agricultural history of the native Iroquoians and a pre-European contact village, through the presence of corn and squash pollen motes.
-The Wendat-Huron village has been reconstructed in the conservation area based on many years of work by archaeologists, historical references, and First Nations oral traditions.
+The Wendat (Huron) village has been reconstructed in the conservation area based on many years of work by archaeologists, historical references, and First Nations oral traditions.

 Further analysis revealed evidence of European colonists through sawdust and ragweed pollen from the construction of nearby settlements.

+The Crawfords were well known community members in the Campbellville area for their involvement with the lumber business in the village from 1882 to 1963.
+Throughout their years in Campbellville they ran a sawmill and lumber yard.
+The family also holds the namesake of nearby Crawford Lake, which was sold by Lloyd Crawford to Halton Conservation in 1969.

 Lake environment

 Crawford Lake developed over thousands of years ago in Southern Ontario as water filled in a limestone cliff sinkhole.
 Due to its meromictic attributes, the lake is separated into two layers: its upper layer is mixed with external factors such as wind, and its bottom layer is undisturbed, leading to sediment accumulating at its bottom.
 When temperatures and acidity are high during summers, the water produces calcite that forms a white layer over the lake bed's sediment layer.

-Crawford Lake is highly unusual among meromictic lakes in that, in contrast to the anoxic basin waters typical of meromictic lakes, the monimolimnion is also oxygenated.
+Crawford Lake is highly unusual among meromictic lakes in that, in contrast to the anoxic basin waters typical of meromictic lakes, the bottom layer (or monimolimnion) is also oxygenated.

 Ecology

-Flora

-Stratigraphic evidence using charcoal analysis of Crawford Lake's sediments showed a record of increased charcoal accumulation, when pollen analysis showed a change between northern hardwoods to a white pine and oak forest.
+Stratigraphic evidence using charcoal analysis of Crawford Lake's sediments showed a record of increased charcoal accumulation, when pollen analysis showed a change from northern hardwoods to a white pine and oak forest.